apache/nuttx-apps/nshlib/README.txt

-  The additional 10 millseconds in this example is due to the way that the sleep command works: It always waits one system clock tick longer than requested and this test setup used a 10 millisecond periodic system timer).
-Sources of error could include the additional overhead of the time command execution itself which is included in the total and various quantization errors.
+  The additional 10 millseconds in this example is due to the way that the sleep command works: It always waits one system clock tick longer than requested and this test setup used a 10 millisecond periodic system timer.
+Sources of error could include various quantization errors, competing CPU usage,  and the additional overhead of the time command execution itself which is included in the total.

+  The reported time is the elapsed time from starting of the command to completion of the command.
+This elapsed time may not necessarily the processing time for the command.
+In a busy system, command processing could be delayed if pre-empted by other, higher priority threads competing for CPU time.
+So the reported time includes all CPU processing from the start of the command to its finish possibly including unrelated processing time during that interval.

   Notice that: